Digamber Singh: Minister of Industries

 Singh was appointed Rajasthan's Cabinet Minister for Industries in 2009.
 Under his leadership, numerous multi-dynamic urban and residential projects were implemented within the state and the FDI level rose by 9% as multiple special economic zones were introduced.

-Singh addressing a press-conference after the Indo-Arab Investment Summit in New Delhi - April 2008.

 At Singh's behest, the Indian government opened the Indian Institutes of Technology campuses in Rajasthan.
 The Rajasthan Government, under Singh, initiated ‘FIESTA’ events at engineering institutions in a bid to engage rural talent and open collaborative opportunities abroad.

 Member of Legislative Assembly (2008 - 2013)

 Prior to the 2008 Rajasthan Assembly elections, delimitation of electoral constituencies took place and Bharatpur's parliamentary seat was reserved, while Singh's Kumher constituency was merged with Deeg to form the Deeg-Kumher Assembly constituency.
 The BJP chose Singh as its candidate from Deeg-Kumher and the party's incumbent Member of Parliament, Vishvendra Singh, shifting loyalties, represented the Indian National Congress.
 Digamber Singh won the seat by a margin of 3514 votes.
 The 2008 election was the first instance, since independence, where the Royal Family of Bharatpur had to face a defeat.
 Dr. Singh's victory ensured the continuity of his unchallenged stronghold over the Jats of India.
 In a press-conference, after his victory against Bharatpur's royal scion, Singh said, “After defeating Vishvendra, I have put an end to two myths, one that Vishvendra is undefeatable, and the other that 13 (13 Civil Lines; his government residence) is an unlucky number” Singh would serve as a Member of the Legislative Assembly (MLA) after the BJP was voted out of power.

 In 2009, a year after the state election, the state Bharatiya Janata Party was split into two camps, one that of former Chief Minister Vasundhara Raje, and the other of the party organisation or the Rashtriya Swayamsevak Sangh.
 Singh backed Raje, unconditionally, and was announced as the nominee for the State President of the party from her camp.
 However, a few days later, Singh backed down and instead garnered support for Raje from more than 50 legislators, leading to central leadership under Rajnath Singh, deterring from its decision to deny Raje's appointment.